What Is Micromanipulation?

 ICSI – Intracytoplasmic Sperm Injection

 ICSI is a way to micromanipulate or “force” fertilization.
 A glass needle is used to inject a single sperm into the cytoplasm of a mature egg.
 This process bypasses many reproductive barriers, including low sperm concentration, poor sperm motility, and antisperm antibodies, to allow fertilization to occur.
 If a couple’s infertility is unexplained or if the preimplantation genetic diagnosis is being used to screen embryos, the ICSI procedure is often recommended or required for fertilization.
 Currently, ICSI is the most successful fertilization approach for male-factor infertility.
 Because of its proven reliability, the procedure is often used even for couples without sperm quality issues.
-We offer ICSI micromanipulation in Chattanooga and Knoxville.
+We offer ICSI micromanipulation for our patients from Chattanooga, Knoxville, and Nashville.